 Results for Study Comparing Lumega-Z to PreserVision

-This graph shows the percent changes in contrast sensitivity, as measured by the CSV-1000, at baseline and after 3 and 6 months of treatment, for the control group (no treatment), the PreserVision Treatment Group and the Lumega-Z Treatment Group.
-Lumega-Z treatment provided for highly significant improvements in contrast sensitivity.
+This graph shows the percent changes in contrast sensitivity, as measured by the CSV-1000, at baseline and after 3 and 6 months of treatment, for the control group (no treatment), the PreserVision Group and the Lumega-Z Group.
+Lumega-Z provided highly significant improvements in contrast sensitivity.

 Individual Contrast Sensitivity Results Following Lumega-Z Treatment

-The graph below shows the clinical data for a 70 year old white female from Dr Henderson’s study.
-The “Before” curve represents the patient’s contrast sensitivity before treatment and the “After” curve shows the patient’s response after 6 months of nutritional treatment with Lumega-Z. Note that the patient shifted up dramatically in contrast sensitivity across the full range of the curve, at all spatial frequencies.
-The patient had 20/20 acuity before and after six months of treatment, which means that standard acuity testing could not have detected this difference.
-It is encouraging to find many patients showing dramatic improvements in their vision after treatment with Lumega-Z (these results cannot be guaranteed for all patients).
+The graph below shows the clinical data for a 70-year-old white female.
+The “Before” curve represents the patient’s contrast sensitivity before and the “After” curve shows the patient’s response after 6 months of taking Lumega-Z. Note that the patient shifted up dramatically in contrast sensitivity across the full range of the curve, at all spatial frequencies.
+The patient had 20/20 acuity before and after 6 months of treatment, which means that standard acuity testing could not have detected this difference.
+It is encouraging to find patients showing dramatic improvements in their vision after taking Lumega-Z (these results cannot be guaranteed for all patients).

 You Should Have Your Contrast Sensitivity Tested Regularly